What will you do to incorporate more movement into your child’s life? What will you do to incorporate movement into yours?

 It is not a break from learning because it is learning.

-And the greatest irony of this is that we as adults readily feel firsthand the effects of overlooking movement as separate from the wellbeing of our mind.
+And the greatest irony of this is that we as adults feel firsthand the effects of overlooking movement.
 Connecting to a 9-5 job that taxes my brain can leave my body pent up.
 Anxiety and restlessness can fester, cured only when I finally acknowledge my body’s innate cry for releasing that energy in physical activity, intentional movement, re-centered in nature.
-So it’s really no surprise to see that movement is valuable to our kids, valuable to ourselves.
+So it’s no surprise to see that movement is valuable to our kids, valuable to ourselves.

 Till now, almost all educators have thought of movement and the muscular system as aids to respiration, or to circulation, or as a means for building up physical strength.
 But in our new conception the view is taken that movement has great importance in mental development itself, provided that the action which occurs is connected with the mental activity going on. – Maria Montessori, The Absorbent Mind.